 Crowds are completely different.
 The feeling in a crowd is known as collective effervescence, a phrase that really evokes what it feels like to be in a huge group that's united in focus.
 Everyone is sharing the passion and euphoria that you’re experiencing and you’re permitted to jump and scream and cry (though throwing things at artists clearly steps over the line).

 This is unique to crowds and isn’t mirrored in digital spaces.
 That said, social media has had an impact on the strength of fans’ emotional reactions.
 Michael Bond, author of Fans: A Journey Into The Psychology Of Belonging, says: "Social media has obviously enabled people to access their heroes or at least get an insight into their day-to-day lives.
 And obviously celebrities play into that by posting mundane stuff about what they do day to day, not just about their art.
 So it enables the fans to have that sense that they know something about their lives.
 If anything it probably strengthens that relationship."
-This isn't a substitute for the in-person experience, but it does make that emotional reaction even stronger when it happens in a crowd.
+This isn't a substitute for the in-person experience but it does make that emotional reaction even stronger when it happens in a crowd.

-As Bond explains: "When you go and see someone who fulfills that role for you and has given all that to your life and you see them live in the flesh, it can evoke all kinds of passions and unexpected reactions.
+As Michael explains: "When you go and see someone who fulfils that role for you and has given all that to your life and you see them live in the flesh, it can evoke all kinds of passions and unexpected reactions.
 That meaning is coming out in real time.
 And if you look at it that way, it's not so weird, it's not so odd, it's just real life."
 Far from hysteria, screaming crying throwing up is our bodies and minds processing sudden, overwhelming joy.
 What could be more uplifting than that?